 Scattered across the vast expanse of Canada are great cities – Victoria, Vancouver, Ottawa, Toronto, Montreal, Quebec – the names everyone has heard of.
-But, aside from the suburbs of these major metropolitan areas, there are also some pretty interesting and wonderful small towns, fit for living in or simply for visiting.
+Many of these cities actually draw people from across the world to study there.
+If you are wondering how to study in canada then you will find some assistance online.
+But, aside from the suburbs of these major metropolitan areas, there are also some pretty interesting and wonderful small towns, fit for living in or simply for visiting or interested in looking into east coast tours to see the country.

 Here are the top 20 small cities in Canada, based not only on their size, but also on their unique character.